OlafenwaMoses/ImageAI/imageai/Prediction/CUSTOMTRAINING.md

 To train a custom prediction model, you need to prepare the images you want to use to train the model.
 You will prepare the images as follows:

-1. Create a dataset folder with the name you will like your dataset to be called (e.g pets) <br>
+1. Create a dataset folder with the name you will like your dataset to be called (e.g pets)
-2. In the dataset folder, create a folder by the name **train** <br>
+2. In the dataset folder, create a folder by the name **train**
-3. In the dataset folder, create a folder by the name **test** <br>
+3. In the dataset folder, create a folder by the name **test**
-4. In the train folder, create a folder for each object you want to the model to predict and give the folder a name that corresponds to the respective object name (e.g dog, cat, squirrel, snake) <br>
+4. In the train folder, create a folder for each object you want to the model to predict and give the folder a name that corresponds to the respective object name (e.g dog, cat, squirrel, snake)
-5. In the test folder, create a folder for each object you want to the model to predict and give the folder a name that corresponds to the respective object name (e.g dog, cat, squirrel, snake) <br>
+5. In the test folder, create a folder for each object you want to the model to predict and give the folder a name that corresponds to the respective object name (e.g dog, cat, squirrel, snake)
 6. In each folder present in the train folder, put the images of each object in its respective folder.
-This images are the ones to be used to train the model <br>
-To produce a model that can perform well in practical applications, I recommend you about 500 or more images per object.
-1000 images per object is just great <br>
+This images are the ones to be used to train the model To produce a model that can perform well in practical applications, I recommend you about 500 or more images per object.
+1000 images per object is just great
 7. In each folder present in the test folder, put about 100 to 200 images of each object in its respective folder.
-These images are the ones to be used to test the model as it trains <br>
+These images are the ones to be used to test the model as it trains
-8. Once you have done this, the structure of your image dataset folder should look like below: <br> <br>
+8. Once you have done this, the structure of your image dataset folder should look like below:
     ```
     pets//train//dog//dog-train-images
     pets//train//cat//cat-train-images
     pets//train//squirrel//squirrel-train-images
     pets//train//snake//snake-train-images
     pets//test//dog//dog-test-images
     pets//test//cat//cat-test-images
     pets//test//squirrel//squirrel-test-images
     pets//test//snake//snake-test-images
     ```
-9. Then your training code goes as follows: <br> <br>
+9. Then your training code goes as follows:
     ```python
     from imageai.Prediction.Custom import ModelTraining
     model_trainer = ModelTraining()